Austin Haynes (politician)

 Austin Haynes (born March 5, 1997) is an American politician and businessman who served as a member of the West Virginia House of Delegates from the 32nd district.
 He served from 2020 to 2022.

 Background

 Haynes was born and raised in Beckley, West Virginia and graduated from Oak Hill High School.
 After graduating, Haynes became a licensed insurance agent.
 He was elected to the West Virginia House of Delegates in November 2020 and assumed office on December 1, 2020.
 In 2022, Haynes was accused by multiple women of sexual harassment.
-Later that year, he was defeated by David Pritt for election to the 50th district.
+Later that year, he was defeated by Elliott Pritt for election to the 50th district.
 In 2023, the sexual harassment lawsuit was dropped due to lack of evidence.